levinzonr/compose-ui-arch-docs/docs/coordinator.md

 **The Action Handlers** is something that can mutate our State.
 Very often the Action Handler can also act as the State Provider.

-In summary, the main idea of the Coordinator is to "coordinate" different State Providers and Action Handlers to perform some Action
+In summary, the main idea of the Coordinator is to "coordinate" different State Providers and Action Handlers to perform some user journey

 ```kotlin